Lena Dunham Is No Longer Suffering From Endometriosis

 Advertisement

 We're thrilled to hear that Dunham is endometriosis-free, and that she's no longer dealing with chronic pain.
-It's great that she brought awareness to the condition, so knowing its symptoms and causes benefits everyone.
+It's great that she brought awareness to the condition, too — it affects as many as 10 percent of American women, so knowing its symptoms and causes benefits everyone.
 (For more information about warning signs, which can include pain in your lower back and pain during intercourse, check out our guide to endometriosis here.)

 Dunham also addressed the pain she experienced from endometriosis, and how it's affected her outlook over the years.